openjdm/openjdm.github.io/book/option_paralysis.md

 impact the likelihood that you’ll end up buying one of the jams?

-This is precisely what researchers Mark Lepper and Sheena Iyengar –from Stanford University and Columbia University, respectively – set out to discover (Iyengar & Lepper, 2000).
+This is precisely what researchers Mark Lepper and Sheena Iyengar set out to discover (Iyengar & Lepper, 2000).
 With the help of some research assistants, they set up shop in a Menlo Park grocery store and asked people to stop at their displays of “exotic” jams, meaning